matthew-alex-hill/waves-within-waves/README.txt

 1) Create a www source file, this can be any text file as long as the code conforms to the language rules

-2) Compile this file by exeuting ./wwwc in the waves-within-waves directory with the name of your file FOr example ./wwwc example.www
+2) Compile this file by exeuting ./wwwc in the waves-within-waves directory with the name of your file For example ./wwwc example.www

 3) Fix any errors that show up

 4) Compile the synth by running make in a terminal in the waves-within-waves directory

-5) Run the synth with the ./synth executable produced in this directory and selet any midi device and then play!
+5) Run the synth with the ./synth executable produced in this directory and select any midi device and then play!

 The www Language:
 The www language currently only allows you to declare waves and adjust their attributes